aso-toshihiko/BOLDLagMapping_Deperfusioning/README.md

 ![smoothnoisestructure](https://upload.wikimedia.org/wikipedia/commons/thumb/9/9c/Hybrid_image_decomposition.jpg/256px-Hybrid_image_decomposition.jpg)

 BOLD deperfusioning is extracting Einstein (neurovascular coupling) by removing Marilyn Monroe (perfusion structure) from this image.
+For this purpose, first we smooth the original image to enhance the Marilyn.

 ### References